danilo-alxnder/PacmanGame/README.md

 ### Running the application
 1. To run PacmanGame you need to install [SDL2](https://www.libsdl.org/) starter kit toguether with an IDE.
-2. Clone this repository and open `pacman.sln`
+2. Clone this repository and open `pacman.sln`.
 3. Make sure you use `Debug x64`.
-Otherwhise compilation error may appear
+Otherwhise compilation error may appear.
 4. Run the game and enjoy!

 ## Class Diagram